ryanleung321/place-to-eat-finder/README.md

-# place to eat finder
+# Place To Eat Finder

+To see the bot in action, send a message to this page: https://www.facebook.com/Place-To-Eat-Finder-284885618644130/

 This is a Facebook Messenger chat bot that utlizes Facebook's Wit.ai for natural language processing and Yelp's search API to show users places to eat given a location.